 Goal: Protect and improve water quality, including groundwater, rivers, streams, lakes, and Puget Sound.

 Stormy, concerns for the future.
-Of the 43 basins classified as “Intact” or “Sensitive” in 2006, one basin was reclassified as “Impacted” in 2011.
-None of the 24 basins classified as “Impacted” saw conditions improve over the same time period.
+Of the 44 basins classified as “intact” or “sensitive” in 2006, three basins were reclassified as “Impacted” in 2016.
+Of the 20 basins classified as “Impacted,” one saw conditions improve over the same time period.

 The streams that flow into the Puget Sound and local rivers form an integral part of their physical, biological, and chemical integrity.
 When those streams are inadequately protected, the consequences affect the water quality in the Deschutes, Nisqually, and Chehalis rivers, and the Puget Sound.
 Rivers, streams, and lakes also provide important spawning and rearing habitat for a variety of salmon and other aquatic species.

 TRPC uses three land cover criteria – impervious surface, forest cover, and riparian vegetation – to assess overall basin health.
 Between 2001 and 2016, 13 of Thurston County's 70 basins saw their condition deteriorate.

 Eight “intact” basins were reclassified as “sensitive” (Waddell Creek, Bloody Run, Salmon Creek, Fall Creek, Porter Creek, Sherman Creek, McIntosh Lake, and Elbow Lake)